smorzechowski/neo-sex-phylogeny-manuscript/README.md

 # 'cat' needed more memory for full genome, increasing from 4 GB to 40 GB, finally worked...
 # 'chainRun' to fix tmp directory location
 ```
-Then, I ran the TOGA python script, supplying the resulting chain file (pair-wise alignment) and the path to the query, reference, and reference annotation bed file.
+Then, I ran the TOGA python script, supplying the resulting chain file (pairwise alignment) and the path to the query, reference, and reference annotation bed file.
 I ran TOGA on the entire Blue-faced Honeyeater genome, but I extracted the contigs/chromosomes homologous to Chr Z and Chr 5 in Noisy Miner, Striated Pardalote, Helmeted Honeyeater, Yellow-rumped Thornbill.
 ```
 module load python